Powell Family Cooking

 Instructions

-• Preheat your oven to 375°F (190°C).
-Heat olive oil in a large skillet over medium heat.
-Sear the sausages on all sides until browned, about 5 minutes.
-Remove the sausages from the skillet and let them cool slightly before cutting.
+• Heat the olive oil in a large skillet or Dutch Oven over medium heat.
+Season the Italian sausages lightly with salt and pepper, then sear them on all sides until browned, about 4-5 minutes.
+Transfer the sausages to a plate and set aside.

-• Make a lengthwise slit in each sausage, being careful not to cut all the way through.
-Stuff each sausage with 1 ounce of mozzarella cheese.
+• Using a sharp knife, cut a lengthwise slit in each sausage without cutting all the way through.
+Stuff each sausage with mozzarella cheese and arrange them on top of the onion mixture.

 Enter your email below and we'll send it to your inbox.
 Plus, you'll get new recipes from us each week!